rj4raj/Vuln_Reports/Lab55.md

 - Cookie stealing
 - Session hijacking
 - Phishing attacks
-- JavaScript execution in victim browser
+- JavaScript execution in the victim browser

 ## Recommendations for Fix
-1. Sanitize all user-controlled input before rendering it in the response.
+1. Sanitise all user-controlled input before rendering it in the response.
 2. Escape special characters such as:
    `<`, `>`, `"`, `'`, `&`
 3. Avoid reflecting unsanitized input directly into HTML or JavaScript contexts.